“We read to learn. We read to

 Reading as an aid to Learning

-As an aid to learning, reading possesses unique characteristics.
-Of special significance is the fact that it utilizes printed or written words as symbols of meaning.
+that it utilizes printed or written words as symbols of meaning.

 Purposes for which People Read

-People read for different purposes at different moments.
-Hathaway (6) identified 1620 purposes of reading, which were classified under nine major headings; namely:
+purposes at different moments.
+Hathaway (6) identified 1620 purposes of

-2. To gain information
+To gain meanings 2.
+To gain information

 3. To guide activity